madeleinedaly/future-io/README.md

 ```

 # Testing
-Testing code performing a lot of IO is usually pretty hard and involves a lot of mocks.
+Testing code performing a lot of IO is usually pretty painful.
-Not so when using IO!
+Not so when using future-io!

 Simply use `fakePerform` instead of `unsafePerform` to execute your IO actions in tests.
-Now you can step through your IO calls step by step,
+Now you can step through your io functions step by step,
-checking which arguments they are being called with and returning mock values.
+checking the arguments being passed in and choosing values to return.

 `fakePerform()` return an object with three methods:
 - `take(actionName)`: Proceed until the next action call.
   Assert it has type `actionName`.
-  Returns a promise containg the arguments the action is being called with as an array
+  Return a promise containg the arguments the action is being called with as an array
 - `put(returnValue)`: Call after a `take` resolves to send a return value.
   Also call this when not returning a value, to ensure execution of the IO continues.
 - `error(ioError)`: Like `put`, but returns an error value.

-When the IO execution finishes, fakePerform triggers a last `end` action.
+When the io execution finishes, fakePerform triggers a last `end` action.
 This action is passed an `ioError`, if one exists, in the first-argument position.